-The following national experts at UCSF are available to discuss the status and potential impacts of health care reform:
+The U.S. Supreme Court is expected to issue its ruling on the Patient Protection and Affordable Care Act this month.
+The following national experts at UCSF are available to discuss the potential impacts of health care reform:

-- Janet Coffman, MA, MPP, PhD, Assistant Adjunct Professor, UCSF Department of Family and Community Medicine and Philip R. Lee Institute for Health Policy Studies.
-Coffman can speak to evidence-based medicine and health insurance coverage especially as it relates to prevention and California.
+- Janet Coffman, PhD, assistant adjunct professor, UCSF Department of Family and Community Medicine and the UCSF Philip R. Lee Institute for Health Policy Studies, can speak to evidence-based medicine and health insurance coverage especially as it relates to prevention and California.
 Coffman is an expert on the health care workforce and serves as the principal analyst for medical effectiveness for the California Health Benefits Review Program, which provides the California State Legislature with data on the medical, cost and public health impacts of proposed health insurance benefit mandates and repeals.